Why Study Gerontology?

 In the US:

-• in 2010, 13% of the total population (more than forty million people) was over the age of 65.
+- In 2010, 13% of the total population (more than 40 million people) was over 65.

-• by 2030, 19% of the total population (more than seventy-two million people) will be over the age of 65
+- By 2030, 19% of the total population (more than seventy-two million people) will be over the age of 65

 In Tennessee:

-• by 2030, 19.2% of the population (more than one million people) will be over the age of 65.
+- By 2030, 19.2% of the population (more than 1 million people) will be over 65.

 A Stimulating, Challenging Field